Energy, climate and environment

 These global emissions are estimated at 950,000 tons CO2, which is 3.5 times the emission from Danfoss’ own processes and buildings.
 The biggest sources of emissions are turned or cast metal parts (60%), electronics and electromechanical parts (18%), and plastics (13%).

-In order to reduce the environmental impact of our operating activities, including production and transportation, consumption of materials, chemicals, energy, and the generation of waste and waste water is monitored.
-Our target is for all production companies to maintain environmental management systems and become certified according to the ISO 14001 standard to manage performance and identify potential environmental improvements.
+For many years, Danfoss has worked systematically to reduce the environmental impact of its operating activities, including production and transportation.
+To reduce our environmental impact, we monitor the consumption of materials, chemicals, energy, and the generation of waste and waste water.
+It is required for all production companies to maintain environmental management systems and be certified according to the ISO 14001 standard to manage performance and identify potential environmental improvements.